Next.js Server

 // Actually initiate the collective endpoints

-export default createNextRouter(api, router);
+export default createNextRouter(contract, router);

 createNextRouter